seanbaxter/DirectXShaderCompiler/docs/TableGen/index.rst

 The current major users of TableGen are :doc:`../CodeGenerator` and the
-`Clang diagnostics and attributes <http://clang.llvm.org/docs/UsersManual.html#controlling-errors-and-warnings>`_.
+`Clang diagnostics and attributes <http://clang.llvm37.org/docs/UsersManual.html#controlling-errors-and-warnings>`_.

-Note that if you work on TableGen much, and use emacs or vim, that you can find an emacs "TableGen mode" and a vim language file in the ``llvm/utils/emacs`` and ``llvm/utils/vim`` directories of your LLVM distribution, respectively.
+Note that if you work on TableGen much, and use emacs or vim, that you can find an emacs "TableGen mode" and a vim language file in the ``llvm37/utils/emacs`` and ``llvm37/utils/vim`` directories of your LLVM37 distribution, respectively.

 .. _intro: